 SWIMMING IS LOW-IMPACT EXERCISE

 Unlike running, swimming is a low-impact exercise that won’t strain your joints.
 Your knees and ankles won’t suffer at all, so this makes it the perfect choice for someone who’s recovering from an injury and needs to take it easy.
 Since water supports about 90% of your body weight you really don’t have to worry about overworking those achy joints, and people who suffer from arthritis can greatly benefit from this kind of exercise.
 If you know how to swim well the risk of injury is really minimal, so you can feel safe during every workout.

 Swimming is an aerobic exercise, so it means it’s really good for your cardiovascular health.
-It will improve your circulation and ease tension in your muscles, and as any kind of physical activity, it will also boost your immune system, improve your mood, and of course, improve your energy levels over time.
+It will improve your circulation and ease tension in your muscles, and like any kind of physical activity, it will also boost your immune system, improve your mood, and of course, improve your energy levels over time.
 If you keep getting tired easily this can build up your endurance, and it can also lower the risk of type 2 diabetes and help you get rid of stress.
 Overall, swimming is really great for your health.